Lutila243/MyappSample/README.md

 #MyApp
-this is a git test between local and remote repository
+this is a git test between local and remote repositories